 “‘For my thoughts are not your thoughts, neither are your ways my ways,’ declares the Lord.”

 We are mistaken to assume that God wants to hold us back and does not have our best interest at heart.
 That big fat lie originated in the Garden of Eden and is still alive and well today.
 Quite the opposite is true though: God has good plans for us.
 He is for us, not against us.
 His thoughts and inclinations are for our benefit, not to make things worse.
 While God has all eternity to work things out, we are stuck in the here and now and have no way of understanding the extent of God’s redemptive power.
-We need an X-ray to check out our skeleton, and we definitely are no mind readers, however, God is able to see what is going on inside any human being, physically, mentally, and emotionally.
+We need an X-ray to check out our skeleton, and we definitely are no mind readers.
+God on the other hand is able to see what is going on inside of us, physically, mentally, and emotionally.
 God’s perspective easily trumps ours.

 If we connect to our Creator, we have a better chance of judging a situation correctly and making sane decisions.
 It all starts with trusting Him that He got this – whatever it is we’re struggling with: God has us covered!
 Let’s keep that in mind, especially when we seem to be running against closed doors.
 God may have already opened another door, and we just don’t see it.
 When in doubt, we can do what Adam and Eve failed to do: All we have to do is ask.